UKCloud/documentation/articles/azure/azs-how-create-vm-image-powershell.md

 2. Run the following command: `sudo su` and enter your user password if prompted.

-3. Run the following command: `waagent -deprovision+user -force && shutdown -h now`
+3. Run the following command: `waagent -deprovision+user -force`

 4. Wait for the VM to shutdown.
 Your SSH session will be closed.